 Chris Tucker’s friendship with Michael Jackson is well-documented.
 A lifelong fan of the Thriller hitmaker, he became close with Jackson after his career took off, sometimes visiting and spending time with him at Jackson’s famous Neverland Ranch.

 Before that, Tucker was known for his impressions of the late superstar, notably in 2001’s Rush Hour 2 when he did karaoke to Jackson’s “Don’t Stop ‘Til You Get Enough.”
-That particular performance, according to Tucker, even generated a response from the singer.
+He also had a hilarious joke about Jackson’s “reaction” to that particular performance.

 ‘Rush Hour 2’ was a big hit

 The sequel to 1998’s Rush Hour, Rush Hour 2 is a buddy-cop film that follows mismatched detectives Lee (Jackie Chan) and James Carter (Chris Tucker) as they set out to stop an international crime ring.

 Though it wasn’t as successful as its predecessor, it was still an enjoyable movie that cinched several award nominations and ultimately grossed over $300 million against a $90 million budget (via Box Office Mojo).

 Chris Tucker performed “Don’t Stop ‘Til You Get Enough” in ‘Rush Hour 2’

 On their journey, Lee and Carter stop at a bar, where a man is putting on a poor rendition of Jackson’s 1979 hit.
 “What in the world is going on in here?”
 Carter asks, clearly annoyed.
 “Am I the only one listening to this?
 This man’s destroying a classic!”

 He grows increasingly irritated with the man’s singing before rushing the stage and taking over, delivering a performance where he attempted some of Jackson’s signature moves — including his iconic high kick.
 Except Tucker used the wrong leg, kicking with his left instead of his right.